-Clean on you own
+Clean on your own

 In the case that mould has already begun to show its signs, further actions to prevent its growth are impossible before eradicating the one accumulated.
-Your bathroom walls and ceiling will first have to be cleaned off for the previous mentioned tips to be effective.
+Your bathroom walls and ceiling will first have to be cleaned off for the previously mentioned tips to be effective.

 Luckily enough, there are also a few tips you can follow for removing the accumulated mould.

 Someone smart once said, “ You are only as good as the tools you use” and as most people know very well, every job requires its own set of tools.
 If you choose to go the route of getting down and dirty yourself instead of calling for professional aid you should first equip yourself properly.
-Fortunately, cleaning off meager amounts of mould doesn’t require more than a few essentials.
+Fortunately, cleaning off meagre amounts of mould doesn’t require more than a few essentials.

-For your own safety you will need to protect your hands and face so items like:
+For your own safety, you will need to protect your hands and face so items like:

 - Face masks